ldtteam/MinecoloniesWiki/pages/src/source/misc/competition.md

 - #3+#4 get each a 25$ bisect server for a month + A Mug per team member
 - \+ Small Consolidation Prizes

+You can watch a video on [Youtube](https://www.youtube.com/watch?v=7XomsuBsy9o) explaining the competition

 ## Overview

 ### What has to be done
-You paste in an existing style.
-Luckily we recently created a tool for this that allows pasting in an entire folder at a time.

-`<These are the params>`
+You paste in an existing style, which can be done with the following command:

+`/structurize pasteFolder <x> <y> <z> <style.name> <folder.name> <rotation> <playername(or @p)> <mirror> <prettypaste> 32`<br>

+`x`, `y`, `z` are the coordinates you want to start pasting the style, `style.name` is the name of the style, where words are separated by periods. `folder.name` is the name of one folder that could be pasted, with periods instead of slashes or backslashes. `Rotation` is a number from 0 to 3 (inclusive), with the amount of times it needs to be rotated 90 degrees.
+The `playername` is the name of the one that would be pasting (which could be important for e.g. permissions). `mirror` is either `true` (mirrored) or `false`, and the same holds for `prettypaste`.
+The 32 denotes the plot size, which needs to be 32 such that every building fits on the plot

+e.g. `/structurize pasteFolder x y z Medieval.Oak agriculture.horticulture 0 Dev false false 32` would paste in all plant-based Medieval Oak buildings without rotation or mirror at the specified coordinate for the player "Dev"

 You can then use the scan tool to mark multiple buildings, replace some of the main blocks.
 The [scan tool](../../source/items/scantool) page has more information about that.
-Afterwards you should go through and make sure lanterns, doors, etc are still in place.
+Afterwards you should go through and make sure lanterns, doors, etc are still in place.<br>
 You are also allowed to do more profound changed than this, but keep in mind you only have 2 weeks to do this.

 ### How do you submit